Best Ramen Shops in Seoul Featured on Korean TV Shows

 🍜 Menya Sakamoto: Mastering the Classics with a Twist

 - Neighborhood: Gangnam (specifically Sinsa-dong/Garosu-gil, Gangnam-gu, Seoul).
 This area is known for its trendy boutiques, upscale cafes, and sophisticated dining.
+Think trendy boutiques, chic cafes, and some seriously sophisticated dining.

-- Price Range: A bowl typically costs between 10,000 - 14,000 KRW, which is standard for the area and quality.
+- Price Range: A bowl typically costs between 10,000 - 14,000 KRW, which is pretty standard for the area and the quality you're getting.

 Quick Comparison: Your Seoul Ramen Journey at a Glance